bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_var.md

 <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_var#a8a798b08e197948c161737fc7b745af6" class="el" title="AsDouble() converts this Var to a double.">AsDouble()</a> converts this `Var` to a double.

-This function is necessary because JavaScript doesn't have a concept of ints and doubles, only numbers.
+This function is necessary because JavaScript doesn’t have a concept of ints and doubles, only numbers.
 The distinction between the two is an optimization inside the compiler.
 Since converting from a double to an int may be lossy, if you care about the distinction, either always work in doubles, or check !is\_double() before calling <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_var#ad31cdb379b6ceaae967125e358c81d16" class="el" title="AsInt() converts this Var to an int32_t.">AsInt()</a>.

 These functions will assert in debug mode and return 0 if the internal representation is not <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_var#ae803a32764804c873dd16c48bd4fdc83" class="el" title="This function determines if this Var is a number.">is_number()</a>.